 Introductory Swedish A100 uses the Kort kurs textbook.
 Swedish A101 uses the Rivstart A1+A2 textbook and övningsbok.

 Registration, Confirmation, Cancellations

 You can register for classes by calling 612-871-4907, online or by visiting the ASI Information Desk.
 Registration is confirmed upon receipt of payment.
 Students will be notified only if the class is cancelled.
 If ASI cancels a class, registrants will be notified at least three days in advance and fully refunded.
 For the 9-week courses, students may change/switch class sessions without any penalty during the first week of class.

 Most classes are held in either Classroom A or Classroom B located on the Lower Level of the Turnblad Mansion.
 On your first day of class, stop by the front desk to find out where to go.
 You’ll then check in with your instructor in the classroom.
 Note for 8 p.m. classes: If you are signed up for an 8 p.m. class, please note that ASI’s front doors lock at 8 p.m. sharp, and that the front desk staff is only available until 8:15 p.m.
 We recommend arriving to class a few minutes early.

 Additional Language and Cultural Resources

 We've compiled an evolving list of suggested language and culture tools and resources including online dictionaries, helpful language "apps" like Duolingo, Swedish contacts and newspapers, Swedish films and music.
 We also welcome your suggestions.
 Please click here to check it out.

 Språkstugan is an informal gathering time for Swedish speakers.
-Språkstugan meets on Wednesdays from 4-6pm in Kaffestuga, in the lower level of the Mansion.
-Free for ASI members and language students.
-Museum admission required for others to join.
+Språkstugan will meet on Wednesdays from 5-7pm outside on the ASI courtyard in the summer.
+Free to attend.